-This fish taco sauce was developed a couple years ago by MaryJo and she thought it was worth saving.
-Turns out it is an awesome sauce for Wicked Good Fish Tacos.
+This fish taco sauce was developed a couple of years ago by MaryJo and she thought it was worth saving.
+Turns out it is an awesome sauce for a Wicked Good Fish Taco Recipe.

 When we were living in Minnesota, there was a Penzey’s store in St. Paul.
 We would make a day of going to Penzey’s then finding a restaurant to go to.
 Penzey’s is on Grand Avenue in St. Paul and there are numerous good restaurants up and down Grand Avenue.